-- Real Estate Evaluation Worksheet.
-This is not a verification form per se, but should be used to calculate income derived from/value of real property. - Cash On Hand Affidavit.
-Used to verify cash on hand when assets are over \$5,000 and a cash amount needs to be certified.
+- ▶ Deposit Verification Request.
+Used for Households with savings, checking, money market account, certificate of deposit or any other type of bank accounts where the combined net family assets exceed \$50,000 (as adjusted annually by HUD for inflation). - Real Estate Evaluation Worksheet.
+This is not a verification form per se, but can be used to calculate income derived from cash value of real property. - Cash On Hand Affidavit.
+Can be used to verify cash on hand if net family assets exceed \$50,000 (as adjusted annually by HUD for inflation) and a declared cash on hand amount needs to be certified.